 He gazed at the wall of ice for a long time, far into the depths of the dark winter’s long night, entranced by the playing of light he saw deep in their immensity.
 Even more subtly and playful than the colours that danced on the heights.
 Seeing shadow foxes, shadow fawns, burning birds and calling horns – paths suggested – believed in with passion – that pass behind the daystar, across the worlds, where hung spirits that can be summoned and controlled by one initiated.
 Ikah believed in it all, but could not quite see how it fitted in with his vague plans.

 Yet even as those thoughts came to him, there followed the perception that he could see specific creatures held in the ice, tall and slowly fluid, white without compromise, seemingly reaching out, yearning to move from that realm of slow-paced grind into the world outwith the machinations of the ice.
-And then it came to him that those shapes were indeed creatures, actually captured within the ice, seemingly shut behind strange bars of hollowness in the immense density of that other world within the ice sheet, grinding away, day by day, slipping slowly, but inexhaustibly – so incredibly slowly – towards the expectant Dolver.
+And then it came to him that those shapes were indeed creatures, actually captured within the ice, seemingly shut behind strange bars of hollowness in the immense density of that other world, grinding away, day by day, slipping slowly, but inexhaustibly – so incredibly slowly – towards the expectant Dolver.

 And it came to Ikah that he would like to join them, to live amongst the intense colours there that were not fully beholden to the lights in the sky.